Christine Kelly: Professional career

-After a scientific education, Christine Kelly considered becoming a flight attendant but decided against it and turned to television.
+After a scientific education, Kelly considered becoming a flight attendant but decided on a career in television.

-Presenter in the Guadeloupean media (1992–1996)
+TV hosting in Guadeloupean media (1992–1996)

-In 1992, Christine Kelly joined the private channel Archipel 4, to present Caribscope, a (French-English) bilingual TV show.
+In 1992, Kelly joined the private channel Archipel 4, to host Caribscope, a (French-English) bilingual TV show.
 At the same time, she hosted a free broadcast on K’danse FM.
-Two years later, she became a presenter on RFO Guadeloupe.
+Two years later, she became a host on RFO Guadeloupe.

 Beginnings in France (1996–2000)

-In 1996 Christine Kelly gave up presenting to become a journalist, at 27 years old.
-She was trained at the Institut national de l'audiovisuel then at the Institut de journalisme Bordeaux-Aquitaine.
-She then did reportages for different regional stations of France 3, while working at the same time for the political service of RFO, the radio station Chérie FM and the newspaper Sud Ouest.

-In 1997, she participated to the creation of Demain.
-TV, a channel that discusses employment and professional training.
-The channel is owned by the Canal+ Group.
-In 1999, she work on La Chaîne Météo and Voyage.
+In 1996, at the age of 27, Kelly gave up hosting to become a journalist.
+She trained at the Institut national de l'audiovisuel then at the Institut de journalisme Bordeaux-Aquitaine.
+She then reported for different regional stations of France 3, while working for the political service of RFO, the radio station Chérie FM and the newspaper Sud Ouest.
+In 1997, she participated to the creation of Demain.TV, a channel that covers employment and professional training and is owned by the Canal+ Group.
+In 1999, she worked on La Chaîne Météo and Voyage.

 Journalist at LCI (2000–2009)

-In February 2000 she joined the continuous news channel LCI to present the morning journal. while presenting a monthly program on RFO and becoming consultant for the UNESCO.
-She was the first Black women to present a show on TV in metropolitan France.
-From March 2005 to July 2006, she was the editor-in-chief and presenter of a show on sustainable development, Le Magazine, on Ushuaïa TV.
+In February 2000, Kelly joined the 24-hour news channel LCI, hosting its morning journal, while also hosting a monthly program on RFO and consulting for UNESCO.
+She was the first Black women to host a show on TV in metropolitan France.
+From March 2005 to July 2006, she was editor-in-chief and host of a show on sustainable development, Le Magazine, on Ushuaïa TV.

-After six months of research on a biography of François Fillon, she returned to television in February 2008 to present the afternoon Jnews on LCI and co-present Terre-Mère, a weekly show on the environment.
+After six months conducting research for a biography of François Fillon, she returned to television in February 2008 to host the afternoon Jnews on LCI and co-host Terre-Mère, a weekly show on the environment.

-In September 2008 she started presenting LCI Matin week-end on Fridays from 6 to 9am and the Saturday and Sunday news programmes from 6:30 to 10:30am.
+In September 2008, she started hosting LCI Matin week-end on Fridays from 6 to 9 a.m. and the Saturday and Sunday news programs from 6:30 to 10:30 a.m.